 **Applicants whose length of proposed study is at least an academic year will receive preference.
 Boren defines an academic year as at least six months of in-program study.

-- At least two letters of reference sent in sealed envelopes, with the seal signed by the letter’s writer.
+- At least two letters of recommendation sent in sealed envelopes, with the seal signed by the letter’s writer

 - Official transcripts from all universities attended, sealed in their original envelope (freshman students must supply high school transcripts)

 - A detailed outline describing the proposed study abroad program and its costs